Danny-sc/determ_workshop/docs/index.md

 wave0 <- cbind(initial_points, initial_results)
 ```

-Note that when using your own model, you can create the 'wave0' dataframe however you wish.
-The info box below will help you build `wave0` when working on your own model.
+Note that your model can be written in any programming languages and  that when using your own model, you can create the 'wave0' dataframe however you wish.

 # Emulators {#constr}
+This section will start with a short recap on the structure of an emulator.
+We will then train the first wave of emulators and explore them through various visualisations.

 Let us start by splitting `wave0` in two parts: the training set, on which we will train the emulators, and a validation set, which will be used to do diagnostics of the emulators.